lcici/qCamera/README.md

 * [NumPy](http://www.numpy.org/)
 * [PyTables](http://www.pytables.org)

-Optional requirements which if not met will result in limited
+Optional requirements which if not met will result in some slightly limited functionality:
-functionality:

 * [Matplotlib](http://matplotlib.org/) for running tests
 * [PyQt4](http://pyqt.sourceforge.net/Docs/PyQt4/) for using the